DIFoundation/StableSave/README.md

   redemptions can be at most a few wei short of the theoretical value — negligible at USDT's 6 decimals, but worth knowing if you're writing tests or off-chain accounting against exact amounts.
+- **Treasury is mutable, USDT is not.** `usdt` is set once at deployment and can never change — swapping the underlying asset would break every vault's accounting. `treasury` can be updated via `setTreasury()` (owner-only) since a fixed EOA with no recovery path is a real risk, not a convenience worth losing.
+Point it at `StableSaveTreasury` (a minimal, owner-controlled contract that just holds and forwards penalty fees) or a multisig — never a personal wallet.

 ## Testing